What Are Feral Cats?

 - A feral cat colony (a group of cats living outdoors together) is identified and targeted.

-- The cats in the colony are trapped utilizing humane methods and proven safety techniques.
+- The cats in the colony are trapped utilizing a humane, live-release trap.

-- The cats are transported to a clinic for spay/neuter surgery and rabies vaccination.
+- The cats are transported to the clinic for spay/neuter surgery and vaccinations before 11:00 a.m. , Monday-Thursday.

-- The "fixed" and vaccinated cats are returned to their colony within 24-48 hours.
+- The "fixed" and vaccinated cats are picked up the day after surgery and returned to their colony to live out their lives.

-- Volunteers feed and care for the cat colony on an ongoing daily basis.
+- Caregivers feed and care for the cat colony on an ongoing daily basis.